AdobeDocs/campaign-standard.en/help/administration/using/push-technote.md

 ---
 # Push Notification Channel upcoming changes {#push-upgrade}

 You can use Campaign to send push notifications on Android and iOS devices.
 To perform this, Campaign relies on specific subscription services.
-Some important changes to the Android Firebase Cloud Messaging (FCM) service will be released in 2024, and will impact your Adobe Campaign implementation.
+Some important changes to the Android Firebase Cloud Messaging (FCM) service will be released with 24.1 2024 Winter release, and will impact your Adobe Campaign implementation.
 In addition, for iOS apps, Adobe is changing the way to allow Administrators to configure certificates.

 ## What changed? {#push-changes}